This chapter sets out how a local authority will determine whether it has a duty to provide accommodation and financial support to a family with NRPF.

 The judge noted that the provision of accommodation and support by friends or family in another area was a proper consideration in the context of determining whether the child was in need, and in this case there were several reasons which indicated that the child was not in need: there was some evidence the mother’s cousin would provide the family with accommodation in spite of the risk to her tenancy; the local authority might have concluded that the mother had failed properly to explain her previous sources of support and to demonstrate that they had dried up; and the possession of expensive clothing and a mobile phone might indicate undeclared sources of support.

 However, the local authority failed to fully investigate these issues and document its findings.
 For example, no enquiries as to whether the cousin had space for the child were made.
 Additionally, the mother could not be found to have failed to cooperate by not producing documents when the requested bank statements and Home Office application did not exist.
 The judge noted that any conclusion that the mother had an undeclared support network could only fairly be drawn after proper investigation and fairly putting these points to the mother so that she could address them, in line with R(O) v LB Lambeth.
 The judge found that the principal factor in the local authority’s decision was its view that the mother should have been seeking assistance from another local authority, which was found to be an error of law.
-This infected the Council’s reasoning and caused it to fail to make sufficiently diligent enquiries into the availability and suitability of accommodation.
+This view led to the local authority failing to make sufficiently diligent enquiries into the availability and suitability of accommodation.
 The judge granted permission for the judicial review application and also quashed the local authority’s decision not to treat the child as a child in need.

-The child in need assessment must properly consider any reasons for asserting that a child is not in need because alternative support is available to the family.
 In R(N) v Greenwich LB Council (2016), the local authority was ordered to provide accommodation to a mother and child as interim relief, pending the hearing of their judicial review application against the council’s decision that the child was not a child in need.
 The mother was a Gambian overstayer who was challenging a Home Office decision to refuse her a residence card, and her son was a French national.
 The local authority refused to provide accommodation on the basis that the family could stay with friends or family, or in a bed and breakfast.
-The local authority had not identified and specified which friends or family members would be able to provide accommodation; the assessment has failed to consider the cost of staying in a B&B compared with the mother’s resources and there was no reasonable prospect of her renting in the private sector due to the right to rent scheme.
+The assessment was found to be unlawful as the local authority had: not identified and specified which friends or family members would be able to provide accommodation; failed to consider the cost of staying in a B&B compared with the mother’s resources; and not identified that there was no reasonable prospect of her renting in the private sector due to the right to rent scheme preventing her from doing so due to her immigration status.

 Note that in R (S & J) v LB Haringey (2016), when finding that the family in question could rely on support from other people, the fact that the local authority had not identified particular family members or friends was not in itself found to be an irrational conclusion on the basis of the evidence considered by the social worker.
 This serves to illustrate the point that a decision on whether a child is in need or not must be based on an evaluative exercise, drawing conclusions based on all of the information that has been obtained.

-When a parent is in one of the groups of people that are excluded from receiving accommodation and financial support under section 17, a human rights assessment will also need to be undertaken in conjunction with the child in need assessment in order to determine whether support must be provided to prevent a breach of the family’s human rights or rights under the European Treaties.
+When a parent is in one of the groups of people that are excluded from receiving accommodation and financial support under section 17, a human rights assessment will also need to be undertaken in conjunction with the child in need assessment in order to determine whether support must be provided to prevent a breach of the family’s human rights or rights under EU treaties.

 If return to country of origin is being considered, the child in need assessment should also address the child’s needs within the country of origin and how they may or may not be met, as this information would be relevant to the human rights assessment.